 Note that in each trajectory $\eta_i$, only the elements $s_k^{(i)}$ belonging to $S_2$ can affect the second or the third column.
 It follows from this observation, and from the choice of $i$ such that $(\alpha_{j,2},\alpha_{j,3}) \in \textnormal{NC}_{c_0}(A_i)$, that the same computation we made at the beginning of the proof yields that any point in the trajectory $\eta_i$ is at distance at least from the identity, which concludes the proof. \end{proof}

-As in the proof in \cite{DMS} for the case of $\mathrm{SL}_3(\mathbb{Z})$, the strategy in order to uniformly externally connect two given points will be to move each of them to another point of the same size lying in a particular subgroup, and then to uniformly externally connect these two intermediate points.
-This is achieved by the following two lemmas.
+As in the proof in \cite{DMS} for the case of $\mathrm{SL}_3(\mathbb{Z})$, the strategy for uniformly externally connecting two given points will consist in first moving each of them to another point of the same size, lying in a particular subgroup.
+This is achieved by the following lemma.

 \begin{lem} There exist $c_1, c_2 > 0$ such that for any $\alpha \in \mathrm{SL}_3(\mathbb{F}_q[t])$, there is an element satisfying and such that $\alpha$ and $\alpha'$ are uniformly externally connected. \end{lem}